davebaol/angular-formio-editor/README.md

     }
     ```
     </details>
-  - <details><summary><b>options.json</b> :point_left:</summary>
+  - <details><summary><b>options.json</b> 👈</summary>

     ```javascript
     {
       // Whether to hide the json tab or not.
-Defaults to false
+Defaults to false.
       hideTab: false,
       // Specify if json is the active tab at component startup.
-Defaults to false
+Defaults to false.
       defaultTab: false,
       // The locations relative to the json editor where to show the panel
       // for applying json changes to the form.
-Defaults to ['top', 'bottom']
+Defaults to ['top', 'bottom'].
       changePanelLocations: ['top', 'bottom'],

       // Input arguments of the component <json-editor>.
       input: {
         // Note that these options are only intended as a component setup at creation-time.
         options: {
           // Whether to expand or not all nodes in tree mode.
-This is
+This is an additional option
-          // an additional option not supported by the original jsoneditor.
+          // not supported by the original jsoneditor.
+Defaults to false.
           expandAll: false,

           // Other options supported by the original jsoneditor.